 Empower

-Empower is a mix between a financial advisor aided by technology and a financial management tool.
-Their financial management dashboard is free for anyone to use, but their financial advisory services come with a fee that starts at 0.89% of assets under management.
+Empower is a mix between a financial advisor aided by technology and powerful investment tool with a financial management dashboard free for anyone to use.

 Free financial dashboard